neicnordic/neic.no/training/travel-grant.md

 You are welcome to contact the NeIC training programme manager, [Anne-Marie Bach](https://neic.no/people/anne-marie-bach/) directly for more information.

 ### How to apply
-Please use and fill in [mandatory application form](https://wiki.neic.no/wiki/File:TRAVEL_GRANT_APPLICATION.pdf)
+Please use and fill in the [mandatory application form](https://wiki.neic.no/wiki/File:TRAVEL_GRANT_APPLICATION.pdf)

 ### Submission process
 Please email and submit your application by use of the mandatory form including scanned documents and duly signed signatures to [ratatosk-application@neic.no](mailto:ratatosk-application@neic.no)